Outdoor Voices Founder Tyler Haney Is Resigning From Her Company

 Outdoor Voices founder Tyler Haney is leaving the company entirely days after she was forced to step aside as CEO, which was reportedly due to the company's financial struggles and other issues.

-In an internal Slack announcement to her employees at 9:14 a.m. local time, which was shared with BuzzFeed News, the 31-year-old said that "with heartbreak, I have tendered my resignation."
+In an internal Slack announcement to her employees at 9:14 a.m., which was shared with BuzzFeed News, the 31-year-old said that "with heartbreak, I have tendered my resignation."

 "You all know how much I value and I am incredibly proud of the brand community and team we have built together to get the world moving over the last six years," she wrote.
 "This has been one of the most rewarding experiences of my life and I am so grateful to each and every one of you.
 THANK YOU.
 Sending all of my love.
 The future is bright and it's yours for the taking."